Knowledge Base

 Check the outdoor temperature first.
 If it’s below 25–30°F and you have a standard heat pump, the equipment is likely working as designed — it just can’t deliver enough heat in those conditions.
 If it’s above 35°F and still not heating, or if the outdoor unit isn’t running at all, that’s a different situation and warrants a service call.
 We’re happy to diagnose either way — call (718) 835-6820.

 Both are cold-climate heat pump technologies designed to maintain heating capacity at very low outdoor temperatures.
 Mitsubishi H2i is rated to -13°F and has been available for over a decade with extensive deployment across the Northeast.
 Daikin Aurora is a newer platform rated to -22°F — the lowest of any air-cooled VRF system.
 Both use vapor injection compressor technology.
-They're available in different product configurations and tonnage ranges.

 Many installers size and select equipment based on cooling load, which is the dominant concern in summer.
 Heating performance in cold weather may not be part of the conversation — especially if the installer primarily works in residential applications or warmer climates.
 The heating specs on standard equipment are typically measured at 47°F, which doesn’t reflect real-world performance on a 15°F night in January.